LumitoLuma/OpenSSH-for-Windows/README.md

 However, this is not the latest version of the product, because I have used a portable compiled version from [PowerShell's GitHub](https://github.com/PowerShell), and then, I've applied Chocolatey's OpenSSH installation script.

+Recently, I have uploaded a new way to install OpenSSH for Windows: a real installer!
+Coded in Inno Setup and C++.
+Installation instructions for this method are also in this file.

 ## Installation instructions

 |                        GitHub Actions                        |                           AppVeyor                           |                       Azure Pipelines                        |                          Travis CI                           |                            Codacy                            |